gkalab/picochessweb-dietpi/README.md

 Boot the Raspberry Pi with the SD-card, wait for the initial installation to complete (about 15 minutes).
 Upon completion you should see a running Chromium browser with a page load error.

-Make sure you can connect to the Raspberry Pi via ssh as root (see root password in ansible/files/boot/dietpi.txt).
+Make sure you can connect to the Raspberry Pi via ssh as root (see root password in inventory.ini).

 ## Update engines, audio files (optional)